abay94/serverGo/ModbusClient/README.md

-## There is folder of package of ModbusZsse as a module and a main.go as an example. ##
+## There is folder of package of ModbusTCP as a module and a main.go as an example (in sample folder). ##
 ### As an input for this package we need to define: ###
  - - - -
 1. Register type ( uint )